Coin: Appearance of dynastic portraiture (5th century BC)

 Although many of the first coins illustrated the images of various gods, the first portraiture of actual rulers appears with the coinage of Lycia in the 5th century BC.
 No ruler had dared illustrating his own portrait on coinage until that time.
 The Achaemenids had been the first to illustrate the person of their king or a hero in a stereotypical manner, showing a bust or the full body but never an actual portrait, on their Sigloi and Daric coinage from c.
 500 BC.
 A slightly earlier candidate for the first portrait-coin is Themistocles the Athenian general, who became a Governor of Magnesia on the Meander, c.
-465–459 BC, for the Achaemenid Empire, although there is some doubt that his coins may have represented Zeus rather than himself.
+465–459 BC, for the Achaemenid Empire, although there is some question as to whether his coins may have represented Zeus rather than himself.
 Themistocles may have been in a unique position in which he could transfer the notion of individual portraiture, already current in the Greek world, and at the same time wield the dynastic power of an Achaemenid dynasty who could issue his own coins and illustrate them as he wished.
 From the time of Alexander the Great, portraiture of the issuing ruler would then become a standard, generalized, feature of coinage.